UFC Ring Girl Arianny Celeste Barely Contained In Unzipped Animal Print Suit

 UFC ring girl Arianny Celeste thrilled her 3.2 million followers on Instagram with a sexy picture of herself enjoying the last few days of summer and modeling a swimsuit from Fashion Nova.
-By night she walks the octagon during UFC fights, and by day she is an entrepreneur, model, singer, and TV host
+By night, she walks the octagon during UFC fights, and by day, she is an entrepreneur, model, singer, and TV host

-Celeste showed off her bikini tan lines in the daring, high-cut, black and white animal print one-piece swimsuit.
-The suit tied at her shoulders, and she held into the zipper with one hand and held in unzipped to her navel.
+Celeste showed off her bikini tan lines in the daring, high-cut, black-and-white animal print one-piece swimsuit.
+The suit tied at her shoulders, and she held into the zipper with one hand and held it unzipped to her navel.
 The material barely covered her ample chest.
 The legs came up to her waist, emphasizing the model’s voluptuous curves.

 Warm, peachy eyeshadow, nude glossy lips, and highlighted cheekbones highlighted the UFC girl’s features.
 Her highlighted hair fell in waves around her shoulders.
-Big hoop earrings, a silver and a gold bracelet, and black sunglasses completed the sexy, end of summer look.
+Big hoop earrings, a silver and a gold bracelet, and black sunglasses completed the sexy, end-of-summer look.
 A heart-shaped tattoo was visible on the co-founder of the Girlfriend Box’s wrist.

 In the caption, Celeste pointed out that she had confidence instead of cockiness.
 More than 42,000 of her followers pressed the “like” button on the sensual share, and several hundreds dropped a comment to praise the model’s hot shot.

 “Wonder if they have my size,” joked Boo!
-A Madea Halloween actor Mario Rodriguez Jr. who added a laughing in tears emoji.
+A Madea Halloween actor Mario Rodriguez Jr., who added a laughing in tears emoji.

 Some of Celeste’s female fans found inspiration in the singer’s post.